Quantum spin ice in three-dimensional Rydberg atom arrays: Diagnosis of the quantum spin liquid

-The correlator of the electric field operators $\hat{e}_{\mathbf{r},\mu}$ for $\mu \in \{ 0,1,2,3 \}$ along the links of the diamond lattice are obtained from Eq.~\eqref{eq:maxwellEE} by taking components of the Cartesian electric field along the vectors $\mathbf{e}_\mu$.
-The result is
+where $\langle \cdot \rangle_0$ denotes expectation value with respect to the Maxwell action.
+Eq~\eqref{eq:maxwellEE} is the electric analogue of Eq~\eqref{eq:maxwellB2B2}.
+Now the correlator of the electric field operators $\hat{e}_{\mathbf{r},\mu}$ for $\mu \in \{ 0,1,2,3 \}$ along the links of the diamond lattice are obtained from Eq.~\eqref{eq:maxwellEE} by taking components of the Cartesian electric field along the vectors $\mathbf{e}_\mu$.
+Thus

-In the confined phase (ice ferromagnet), which is primarily diagonal in the $\hat{S}^z$ basis, this correlator should approach a constant for large $R = |\mathbf{r} - \mathbf{r'}|$.
-On the other hand, in the TFP phase, which is primarily a product state in the $\hat{S}^x$ basis, this correlator decays at least exponentially with $R$ (see Table~\ref{tab:correlators}).
-Since $\hat{S}^z_{\mathbf{r},\mu} \hat{S}^z_{\mathbf{r'},\nu} $ is a diagonal operator, its correlator can be measured experimentally by capturing snapshots of the Rydberg-atom array and averaging over them.